bem/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 <a name="syntax"></a>
 ## JavaScript syntax of BEMHTML templates

-To simplify creation of BEMHTML templates in JavaScript syntax, we use [bem-xjst](https://github.com/bem/bem-xjst) module.
+To simplify creation of BEMHTML templates in JavaScript syntax we use [bem-xjst](https://github.com/bem/bem-xjst) module.

-BEM-XJST is a BEM oriented helpers' kit which extends standard XJST syntax.
+BEM-XJST is a BEM-oriented helpers' kit which extends standard XJST syntax.

 It allows JS syntax BEMHTML templates to use:

 * helpers for writing subpredicates related to BEM subject domain;
-* Helpers for a subpredicate detection based on a mode;
+* helpers for a subpredicate detection based on a mode;
 * helpers for XJST constructions `apply` and `applyNext` using default mode;
 * `applyCtx` construction.

 BEMXJST is a superset of [XJST template language](https://github.com/veged/xjst) which in turn is Javascript superset.

 BEM-XJST uses canonical XJST syntax extended by rules related to BEM subject domain.
-This kind of implementation allows BEMHTML templates with JS syntax to be applied to dev environment without preliminarily compilation.
+This kind of implementation allows BEMHTML templates with JS syntax to act in dev environment without preliminarily compilation.

-**NB:** `apply` and `applyNext` methods behavior is extended in BEM-XJST compared to XJST.
-Methods can take a string literal of a statement that can be cast to a string, instead of assignment statements.
-It means "set string as a mode".
+**NB:** `apply` and `applyNext` methods behaviour is extended in BEM-XJST compared to XJST.
+Methods can take a string literal of a statement that can be cast to a string instead of assignment statements.
+It means “set string as a mode”.

 For example `apply('content')` can be written like `apply({ _mode: 'content' })`.